Main / Edit / History / / Users Area

 Cross Site Scripting (XSS)

-Cross Site Scripting in one of the most dangerous problems web developers should deal with.
+Cross Site Scripting is one of the most dangerous problems web developers have to deal with.

 Most web application deal with content, sometimes it may be very rich HTML content.
-Allowing user to set his own HTML content as-is provides lots of tool for attacking web site via injecting JavaScript and for example storing uses session cookies, and escalating user privileges to much higher ones, defacing web sites and much more
+Allowing a user to set his own HTML content as-is provides lots of vectors for attacking a web site via JavaScript injection and for example storing user session cookies, and escalating user privileges to much higher ones, defacing web sites and much more.

-So if you want to display a rich content you are most likely need to apply some XSS filters to prevent bad things.
+So if you want to display rich content you will most likely need to apply some XSS filters to prevent bad things.

 Do not allow HTML

-First and most basic rule...
-Do not allow user to write HTML content on the web site.
+The first and most basic rule... do not allow users to write HTML content on the web site.

 However you should notice two things: